 (b) the application of any other provision of this Act to students enrolled at non-government schools.

-229. Chief executive officer
+229. Term used: chief executive officer

 References in this Act, other than Part 4, to the chief executive officer are, unless a contrary intention appears, references to the chief executive officer appointed for the department under section 45 of the Public Sector Management Act 1994.